 - Canada's biggest theme park, Canada's Wonderland, is open.

 - Enjoy a day at the Toronto Islands, including the beach at Ward's Island.

 - Temperatures in the 80s and sometimes 90s and high humidity may be a turnoff to some.

 - High season means higher travel prices, fuller than usual hotels and restaurants and possibly longer lineups at Toronto's tourist attractions.
 Reservations are recommended and book early!

-- July 1st is Canada Day - a national public holiday.
+- July 1st is Canada Day, a national public holiday.
 Banks and most stores will be closed.
-This year, 2017, will see extra special events and programming to celebrate the country's 150th birthday.